Mole snake: Description

 The mole snake can grow to a total length (including tail) of 2 m.
 A small head and pointed snout are characteristics of the species.
 It has a firm, tubular body.
 Like the majority of the Lamprophiidae, P. cana is not venomous.

 In mature individuals, the body is mostly one colour, and may vary from yellow to brown to grey, and in some cases, solid black.
 The young have dark markings and spots that are gradually lost as the individual ages.
 Colour may be related to geography; in the south, most specimens are black, whereas specimens found in the northern part of their range are brown, reddish-brown, grey, or yellow.

 Diet

 The primary food source of P. cana is golden moles (hence the common name), rodents, and other small mammals.
 For this reason, it is considered useful for the natural control of problem rodents.

-Its diet may also include the eggs of seafowl.
-At Robben Island, mole snakes were observed eating the eggs of Spheniscus demersus (African penguin), Larus hartlaubii (Harlaub's gull), and Numida meleagris (helmeted guinea-fowl).
-Juveniles were observed eating Strongylopus grayii (clicking stream frogs).
+Its diet may also include the eggs and chicks of seafowl.
+At Robben Island, mole snakes were observed eating a Cape weaver chick(?) and a cormorant chick (probably a crowned cormorant), and the eggs of African penguins, Hartlaub's gulls and helmeted guineafowl (the eggs of swift terns, Cape francolins and chukar partridges are probably also eaten).
+Juveniles were observed eating clicking stream frogs.

 The mole snake is a nest predator of the Karoo prinia (Prinia maculosa).
 P. cana is one of at least six snake species which cause reproductive loss and decrease of nest success in P. maculosa.